mgzpaul/mgzpaul/README.md

 - 👋 Hi, I’m @mgzpaul
-- 👀 I’m passionate about innovation.
-I love React and Flutter
+- 👀 I’m passionate about innovation, consider myself a programmer, I can learn anything I need to learn to solve a problem.
+I love JS and React.
-- 🌱 I’m currently working as a freelance developer, I enjoy building a startups.
+- 🌱 I’m currently working as a freelance developer, I enjoy building startups.
 - 📫 Contact me via mgzpaul@gmail.com

 <!---